-If you’ve just discovered or have reason to believe your child is using drugs, the first thing to do is sit down and take a deep breath.
+If you’ve just discovered or have reason to believe your child is using drugs, the first thing to do is to sit down and take a deep breath.
 We know it’s a scary time, but you’re in the right place.
 You’re seeking out information.
-Before you intervene, take time to prepare yourself for the important conversations that need to be had.
+Before you intervene, take time to prepare yourself for the important conversations that need to be had and equip yourself with everything you need to know about drugs and teen addiction.
 Then take another deep breath.

 You can anticipate that your child’s first reaction when you raise the subject of drugs or alcohol to be one of two:

 Reaction 1: Anger